ibm-cloud-docs/Registry/registry_cli.md

 **Prerequisites**
 * Before running the registry commands, log in to {{site.data.keyword.Bluemix_notm}}
- with the `bx login` command to generate an access token and authenticate your session.
+ with the `ibmcloud login` command to generate an access token and authenticate your session.

 To find out about how to use the {{site.data.keyword.registrylong_notm}} CLI, see [Getting started with {{site.data.keyword.registrylong_notm}}](index.html).

-**Note**: Do not put personal information in your container images, namespace names, description fields (for example, in registry tokens), or in any image configuration data (for example, image names or image labels).
+Do not put personal information in your container images, namespace names, description fields (for example, in registry tokens), or in any image configuration data (for example, image names or image labels).
+{:tip}

 <table summary="Manage {{site.data.keyword.registrylong_notm}}">